beeant0512/node-dojo-example/markdown/dojo/dom-attr.md

 ## setAttr(node, name)
 Sets an attribute on an HTML element.
 Handles normalized setting of attributes on DOM Nodes.
 When passing functions as values, note that they will not be directly assigned to slots on the node, but rather the default behavior will be removed and the new behavior will be added using `dojo.connect()`, meaning that event handler properties will be normalized and that some caveats with regards to non-standard behaviors for onsubmit apply.
 Namely that you should cancel form submission using `dojo.stopEvent()` on the passed event object instead of returning a boolean value from the handler itself.

+### params
 * node: DOMNode|String

   id or reference to the element to set the attribute on
 * name: String|Object

   the name of the attribute to set, or a hash of key-value pairs to set.
 * value: String?

   the value to set for the attribute, if the name is a string.
 * returns:

     the DOM node

-## example
+### example

 use attr() to set the tab index
 ```
   require(["dojo/dom-attr"], function(domAttr){